Effective for Examination May 2019

-- Any representation that a candidate may wish to make regarding the conduct of the Examination must be made in writing to the Associate Director of Education [Administration], using the Complaints Procedure which is available on the IHRIM Web Site, within seven days of the conclusion of the Examination.
+- Any representation that a candidate may wish to make regarding the conduct of the Examination must be made in writing to the Associate Director of Education [Administration] within seven days of the conclusion of the Examination, using the Complaints Procedure which is available on the IHRIM Web Site.

-- Candidates can expect to receive their percentage mark.
+- Candidates can expect to receive their results as a percentage mark.
 The Newsletter will only show a pass notification.

 - Candidates will be notified of the results of the Examination at the end of July of the year in which the Examination was taken.
 The names of successful candidates will be published in the Newsletter of the Institute.

 - The Examination Appeals Procedure is available from the Director of Education of IHRIM.

 - Candidates who fail to reach the pass standard in this paper may re-sit the paper on any two subsequent occasions but within three years of the first attempt on payment of the appropriate fee and according to the syllabus which is in place at the time of the Examination.